An aspiring newcomer with big dreams of becoming a writer. I also have autism, but I don't see it as a weakness.

 They both center around a protagonist entering a horrific war and coming out with a completely different mindset.
 While Salvador was about a brunt-up reporter having his heart changed during the Salvadoran Civil War, Platoon follows an idealistic army recruit in conflict with himself and squad leaders in a battle of morality during the Vietnam War.
 Salvador may be a great movie to some people, but for me, Platoon is a masterpiece.

-Platoon's Endurance of War
+The Film's Endurance of War

 What makes this movie so iconic is how it explores the horrors of the Vietnam War.
-It doesn't sugarcoat the subject matter or glorifies it in a way to make it entertaining.
+It doesn't sugarcoat the subject matter or glorify it in a way to make it entertaining.
 Platoon shows the Vietnam War as dangerous and barbaric.
 It takes an experienced person to present the war from a soldier's point of view.
 And given that Stone was a Vietnam veteran himself, it feels like it's one of his most personal films ever made.

 This movie has moments that are hard to watch at times.
 It's raw and unflinching in its depiction of violence committed by the soldiers towards the Vietnamese people.
 They are terrified of the soldiers because most of them take pride in killing anyone associated with the enemy.
 A prime example of this is the dance scene.